Sonja's Past Projects

 Columbia 350 with FADEC Engine

 The addition of FADEC to an engine greatly increases the complexity of the system.
 The engine control units, sensor installation and wiring were custom-fitted to two Columbia airframes.
 The removal of the magnetos required the now “all-electric” engine to have redundant power sources and protection for EMI, HIRF and lightning strikes were necessary.
 Because the engine manufacturer had only performed testing on a test stand at sea level, all altitude performance testing was done in flight.
 Actual operational testing uncovered many small issues which were addressed by the engine manufacturer during a lengthy development program.

 Pulsar XP: Before and After

 I made a number of aerodynamic improvements and cleaned up the airframe of my Pulsar.
-The modifications included converting it from a nosegear to a tailwheel.
+The modifications included converting it from a nosegear to a tailwheel installation of my own design.
 The result was a 10 kts increase in cruise performance.

 Adam A500 Front & Aft Engines (2001)

 As the lead powerplant engineer at Adam Aircraft, I worked on the first A500.
 It was powered by two twin-turbocharged, twin-intercooled 350 hp TCM TSIO-550 E engines.
 Hartzell provided the two three-bladed constant speed propellers.
 The cowlings were designed for optimum cooling and low drag, both engines have downdraft cooling.
 The front engine uses conventional round front inlets and bottom exits, the aft engine has two scoops on the sides of the fuselage to recover ram air, louver exits on top and additional exits on the bottom around the exhaust.
 Both engines used aluminum baffling to separate upper and lower plenum.
 New engine mounts were designed, the induction system for both front and aft engine, which were newly created from the compressors upstream to the airfilter, were identical for front and aft engine to reduce parts count.